wp-plugins/rezgo/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fixed a bug with the details links on the calendar when the month auto-advanced.

 = 1.4 =
+* Fixed a number of template path issues.
-* Fixed an issue with the local include path being incorrect on some systems.
+* Fixed an issue that would cause the calendar to hang if there was no availability.
-* Fixed some issues with pagination.
-* Added some default configuration settings.
+* Added some default settings to the plugin config, including a warning about the default permalink structure.
+* Improved calendar loading speed.
-* Fixed an issue with the calendar not loading if there was no availability.
+* Fixed a few issues with the receipt paypal button.
-* Fixed a number of assorted minor issues.
+* Also fixed a whole pile of minor issues.

 = 1.3 =
-* Initial release
+* Initial release.

 == Upgrade Notice ==